-Even though I grew up in the United States where Santa Claus dominated Christmas… the presents my sister and I got came from the Christkind (or Christkindl) on Christmas Eve.
+Even though I grew up in the United States, where Santa Claus dominated Christmas, my sister and I got presents from the Christkind (or Christkindl) on Christmas Eve.
 It was magical!
-We would hide in our bedroom peering out the window…wondering when she would arrive.
-The Christkind coming was a special delivery for just for us, since a we weren’t in Germany.
-Then from the front of the house, a bell would ring!
-And mom would knock on the door to let us know that the Christkind had come, and left us our gifts.
-We would all stand as a family in front of the Christmas tree that sparkled with tinsel… the room bathed in candlelight.. and we would sing, until finally it was time for the Bescherung (opening gifts).
+We would hide in our bedroom, peering out the window, wondering when she would arrive.
+The Christkind coming was a special delivery just for us since we weren’t in Germany.
+Then, from the front of the house, a bell would ring!
+And Mom would knock on the door to let us know that the Christkind had come and left us our gifts.
+We would all stand as a family in front of the Christmas tree that sparkled with tinsel.
+The room bathed in candlelight, and we would sing until, finally, it was time for the Bescherung (opening gifts).

 But what is the Christkind?

-Literally, the word Christkind translates as Christ Child.
+The word Christkind translates as Christ Child.
 But how does the Christ Child, the baby Jesus, bring gifts?
-And why is the Christkind usually represented by a golden haired girl?
+And why does a golden-haired girl usually represent the Christkind?

 Let me explain